gkabbz/learningPython/course_notes/the_complete_hands_on_introduction_to_apache_airflow/section_2_first_approach_to_airflow.md

 - Create folder in that path.
 - Alternatively you could create a folder elsewhere and change the path in the config file

+####UI Walkthrough
+Views
+Graph View - Visualize tasks and dependencies of dags.
+Tree View - Gives true represenation of dag that spans across time.
+Each column corresponds to a dag run and each square correspends to a specific run.
+Dialog box - Has lots of options.
+Can see the log effects of the corresponding task.
+Gantt Chart - Can see bottlenecks and where the bulk of time is spent for a specific dag run

+####Command Line Walkthrough
+`airflow initdb` - used to setup the sql db that airflow uses
+\
+`airflow resetdb` - used to rebuild metadata db to get a fresh new db.
+You'll lose everything including variables, connections etc

+`airflow webserver` - to start webserver and get access to UI

+`airflow scheduler` - to start the scheduler

+`airflow worker` - starts a celery worker to process commands in a distributed manner

+`airflow list_dags` - to see list of dags

+`airflow list_tasks $[DAG_NAME]` - see list of tasks in a dag

+`airflow list_tasks $[DAG_NAME] --tree` - see the dependencies of tasks in a given dag

+`airflow test $[DAG_NAME] $[task_name] $[execution_date_in_past]` - Run a given task without checking for dependencies and storing states in the metadata database. useful for unit testing tasks.